 The development of capitalism, a system which now dominates the entire planet, brings with it massive toil, suffering and crisis along with revolutions in production.
 It also creates its own gravedigger – the global proletariat – a pool of individuals with no property or reserves of their own, thus compelled to struggle by its conditions of existence.
 Not merely those engaged in productive labor, the proletariat is the section of humanity which is dependent on the general wage fund paid out by the capitalist class.
 The proletariat forms as a class through the class struggle, which happens on the front of economic battles with employers and on the front of political struggles against the capitalist state, a protection racket for the propertied classes.

 This means the proletariat also forms as a class through forming institutions to fight these struggles, such as unions, mutual aid societies, workers centers, self-defense groups, solidarity networks, and most importantly political parties.
-There is also an internal struggle within the proletariat, as it must unify beyond divisions of race, gender and nationality, legal and illegal, immigrant and “native”.
+There is also an internal struggle within the proletariat, as it must unify beyond divisions of race, gender and nationality, legal and illegal, immigrant and “native” and transcend sectionalist reformism.
 Through these struggles the proletariat comes to represent a class which carries the interests of all humanity, the only class that can be counted on to wage a real revolutionary struggle against all forms of exploitation and oppression.

 As Communists we believe in forming a Communist Party that has legitimacy and a mass base in the proletariat, a party that is democratically operated by its membership and independent of bourgeois interests.
 Through building a Communist Party and engaging in struggles against exploitation and oppression in all spheres of life the proletariat trains itself to pose an alternative to the capitalist order – Communism.

-By Communism we mean a world where waged labor has been replaced by free associations of producers and all are able to participate in the total benefits of society’s wealth.
+By Communism we mean a world where waged labor has been replaced by free associations of producers and all are able to participate in the total benefits of society’s wealth, based on the principle “from each according to their ability, to according to their need”.
 National boundaries are to be replaced by the free movement of people and ultimately the ending of the division of humanity into false communities of the nation.
 The dominance of markets and money, products of private property, is replaced by humanity taking collective control of production so as to reorient it towards meeting our needs and desires through scientific and democratic planning that transcends the irrationality of the market.